Mari-Bezobiuk/Mari-Bezobiuk.github.io/index.md

 Only valid state transitions may be utilized.

-It is used in the object-oriented modeling and developing as use case diagram.
+It is used in the object-oriented modeling and developing as well as use case diagram.

 For the tester there are three main questions to test these diagrams: